mj2905/GestionOrganisation/Reports/Technical.md

 ### 3.6 Bonuses

 * Resource bag: The player can gather additional resource when walking over resources bags in attack mode.
+Idea of bonus cards or achievments with several capabilities:
+1) leech (spy) - receive points from zones of other teams within a time period, or until discovered
+2) zone cannot be attacked within a time period
+3) gain a geolocalized marker
+4) receive more points from captured zones for a certain time period
+5) steal researces from other teams

 # Advantages of the proposed solution.
 * Due to resources management, players are encouraged to reconnect multiple times a day.